Prime Rate

 The goal now is simple: rebuild it gradually.
 You don’t need to replace every dollar next month.
 Set a realistic timeline.
 Even $50 a paycheck adds up.
 Automation makes this easier — set up a recurring transfer and let it work quietly in the background.

 Digital banking tools have made this process smoother than ever.
-Apps like Ally, Marcus, and SoFi let you create labeled savings buckets.
+Apps like Ally, Marcus by Goldman Sachs, and SoFi let you create labeled savings buckets.
 You can track your rebuild progress in real time.
 Fintech has genuinely democratized financial recovery for everyday consumers.
+High-yield savings accounts at these institutions currently offer meaningfully higher APY than traditional brick-and-mortar banks, meaning your emergency fund rebuild works harder with every dollar deposited.

 Small Adjustments That Keep Your Plan on Track